kip-hart/MicroStructPy/docs/source/cli/settings.rst

 - seeds

-    **txt**
+    **txt**, **vtk**

-    Currently the only option is to output the seed geometries as a cache txt file.
+    Currently the only options are to output the seed geometries as a cache txt file or as a VTK legacy file.
+The VTK file can be opened in ParaView, with the seeds shown as glyphs.

 - seeds_plot